christopherowers/supratidal_forests/README.md

 <img src="figures/FIG7-Elevation-model.jpg" width="" height="" />

-__Figure 7.__ Simplified flowchart showing datasets used to develop the Elevation model.
+__Figure 7.__ Simplified flowchart showing datasets used to develop the Elevation sub-model.
+Example is shown for the Shoalhaven area in NSW.

 &nbsp;

-#### Connectivity model
+#### Connectivity sub-model

-The connectivity model comprises the second component of the potential supratidal extent model.
+The connectivity sub-model comprises the second component of the potential supratidal extent model.
 The premise behind is that __*SCLF*__ are connected to waterways and water bodies.
-Our approach creates an aquatic layer combining several datasets  (WoFs, Mangrove, Saltmarsh, Saltflat, Segrass) and computes a proximity (Euclidian) distance from this layer to the 10 m elevation.
+Our approach creates an aquatic layer combining several datasets (WoFs, Mangrove, Saltmarsh, Saltflat, Segrass) from which a least-cost distance connectivity function is applied.
+The maximum value of this connectivity function is calculated from and exponential curve based on field data collection (RTK-GPS) of SCLF across key sites in Australia.

 &nbsp;

 <img src="figures/FIG8-Connectivity-model.jpg" width="" height="" />

-__Figure 8.__ Simplified flowchart showing datasets used to develop the Connectivity model.
+__Figure 8.__ Simplified flowchart showing datasets used to develop the Connectivity sub-model.
+Example is shown for the Shoalhaven area in NSW.

+&nbsp;

+#### Vegetation sub-model
+The vegetation sub-model was generated on the basis of the woody cover fraction (WCF) model developed by Liao et al. (2020).
+We exclude herbaceous vegetation from the model (WCF values < 0.2).This aligns with international (FAO) and national (ABARES NFI) definitions of forest, considered where >20% canopy cover.

 &nbsp;